The Mathematics Placement exam for the year 2021-22 will be open July 1 - 31, 2021.

 What should I do if I need special accommodations on the test?

-Please note that the test is not timed, save for the final deadline in August, so there is nothing you need to do for extra time accommodations: you can take as much time as you need.
+Please note that the test is not timed, so there is nothing you need to do for extra time accommodations: you can take as much time as you need, within a window of several weeks.
 If you need other accommodations, please refer to the following information from Student Accessibility Services:

 There are two sites that may have answers to further questions: